 Looking for Veterinary Assistant career training from an institutionally accredited school?

-Ross has Veterinary Assistant Training Programs throughout Michigan.
-All Ross Medical Education Center campuses and Ross College in Sylvania, OH are institutionally Accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+Ross has Veterinary Assistant Training Programs in Huntsville, Alabama and at selected locations in Michigan.
 Few jobs out there are as gratifying and personally fulfilling as those where you get to improve the lives and health of animals.
-As a Veterinary Assistant, you’ll do just that, while also enjoying the benefits of an exciting career field with employment expected to grow by 10% from 2012 to 2022.*
+As a Veterinary Assistant, you’ll have the opportunity to do just that.
+You also may be able to enjoy the benefits of an exciting career field with employment expected to grow by 10% from 2012 to 2022.*

 In addition to the core Veterinary Assistant training, Ross Medical Education Center goes a step above and provides instruction in networking techniques, tools to write a professional resume, and interview strategies.

 Ross Medical Education Center requires diploma/certificate program students to complete a practical externship in order to graduate.
 The externship is crucial to the learning experience for every Ross student, giving them a chance to apply what they have been given instruction on in the classroom to a real world setting.

 The externship also provides employers an opportunity to assess students’ skills prior to hiring entry-level allied health professionals.

 In addition, unlike some other schools, Ross does not schedule or require any waiting period for externships as part of the curriculum!
 This is another example of our commitment to students’ success.